-Ian Froese reports from the Manitoba Legislature for CBC Manitoba.
-He previously wrote for the Brandon Sun and the Carillon in Steinbach.
+Ian Froese is a reporter with CBC Manitoba.
+He has previously worked for newspapers in Brandon and Steinbach.
 Story idea?
-Email firstname.lastname@example.org.
+Email: firstname.lastname@example.org.

 Latest from Ian Froese

 Plant-based proteins an opportunity, not a threat, to Manitoba farmers, summit told